michaelrussell4/runic-reflections/content/poetry/Within the Walls of Language.md

 > He dove on down into the blue
 > He grasped around without ado
 > He held it fast for to acquire
-> He held it up: a blue saphire
+> He held it up: a blue sapphire
 >
-> What a whorf was this
+> What a wharf was this
 > This pleasant walk of bliss
 > Is what this man would shriek
 > If he could only speak